tlack/xxl/README.md

 	"Connection: close\r\nServer: xxl v0.0\r\n\r\nHello ",
 	(.ctr repr),"\r\n" flat}
 ```

+(We didn't show the XXL prompt here, just the code itself.)

 The first line declares a variable or noun named `ctr`.
 Variables are defined
 using a tag.
 After they are defined, you can refer to them without the tag.